Italy's antitrust watchdog investigates TripAdvisor, booking sites

 TripAdvisor is a travel website that gathers readers’ reviews of hotels and restaurants.
 The authority said in a separate document on its website that TripAdvisor may have published opinions of people who had not actually been to the places they rated.

-It also said TripAdvisor did not make clear enough the distinction between information provided independently by travelers and business profiles that hotels and restaurants pay to get published on the website.
+It also said TripAdvisor did not make clear enough the distinction between information provided independently by travellers and business profiles that hotels and restaurants pay to get published on the website.

-A TripAdvisor spokesman said the company took a tough stance on fraud and had confidence in its systems and procedures.
-Every review goes through a tracking system that uses complex algorithms to spot patterns of activity, he added.

-Then there is “a team of over 200 content specialists, who manually investigate every review flagged for inspection by our systems”, the spokesman said.

-“We also have strong penalties in place to deter fraudsters and the very nature of our site allows for any inaccuracies to be quickly rectified.”
+The company did not immediately reply to a request for a comment.

-The Italian watchdog gave details of its investigation into Expedia and Booking.com in a statement on Monday.
+The watchdog also gave details of its investigation into Expedia and Booking.com in a statement on Monday.

 “The authority believes the use of such clauses by the main two platforms on the market may significantly limit competition.”